 However, with the app you get access to “Coffee World” which is quite blistered, there is the opportunity to make coffee from all over the world, e.g. “Red Eye” or “Caffe con Leche” if you are into Spanish.
 I tried the “Black Eye” which is hardcore, one shot of coffee and two espresso shots!

 The drip tray can be put in the dishwasher and the same goes for the milk container.
 Otherwise, washing is easy.
 It should have some cleaning once in a while, especially if you do not use lime-free water.
 It is hard to get around and completely fair – it must also keep running.

 The coffee tastes good on EQ.9, and it comes in the right temperature with astonishing little noise from the grinder.

-If we forget the price tag, then there are only high words of praise, although I was forced to be critical then there is nothing besides the slightly weird mistake of actually not being able to make coffee from the distance and it is a bit of a shame.
+If we forget the price tag, then there are only high words of praise, although I was forced to be critical, there is nothing besides the slightly weird mistake of actually not being able to make coffee from a distance and it is a bit of a shame.

 You can fine-tune everything and make the coffee exactly as you like.
-You can use beans as you wish and they are ground to perfection.
-Overall, it is very difficult to come up with anything negative here.
+You can use beans as you wish, and they are ground to perfection.
+Overall, it is tough to come up with anything negative here.

 You can find this amazing coffee machine on Amazon right here.
 Amazon usually has some of the lowest prices.